hdmamin/roboduck/README.md

 ## About

-Copilot takes your programs from 0 to 50; RoboDuck is designed to get you from 90 to 100.
+Many AI-powered dev tools help you write boilerplate more quickly, but the hardest and most time-consuming part of programming is often the last mile.
+Roboduck's goal is to help you understand and fix those bugs.
 It essentially embeds an LLM (large language model) in the Python interpreter, providing drop-in natural language replacements for Python's standard approaches to:
 - debugging
 - error handling
 - logging